 The Board meets regularly at least 4 times every year with Directors participating either in person or through electronic means of communication.
 Schedule of Board meetings are made available to Directors in advance to provide sufficient notice to Directors and facilitate maximum attendance.
 Formal notices of regular Board meetings are served to all Directors at least 14 days before the meetings while reasonable notice is generally given for other Board and committee meetings.
+Minutes of each Board/Board committee meeting are sent to all Directors/respective Board committee members for their comments and records within a reasonable time.
+The Company also keeps detailed minutes of each Board/Board committee meeting, which are available for inspection by all Directors.

-The Board held 5 Board meetings during the year ended 31 December 2017.
+The Board held 4 Board meetings during the year ended 31 December 2018.
 Appropriate and sufficient information were provided in Board papers to Directors in a timely manner to keep them apprised of the Company's latest developments to enable them to make informed decisions on matters to be placed before the Board.
+The Board had also approved certain matters by way of passing written resolutions during the year.
 Monthly reports are provided to Directors to keep them updated on the Company's operational and financial performance.